Badgerati/Pode/docs/Functions/Core/Listen.md

 ### Example 2

-The following example will listen on localhost over port 25 for SMTP requests:
+The following example will listen on localhost over port 25 for SMTP requests (this will not require administrator privileges):

 ```powershell
 Server {